The language to compare two pie charts

 In this case, what kind of language do we need?

-Of course, we still need the same language of proportion and comparison.
+Of course, we still need the same language of proportion and pie chart comparison.

-The major difference is the need to make comparisons between the two pie charts comparing exports with imports, making the task more complex.
+The major difference is the need to compare two pie charts, comparing exports with imports, making the task more complex.

 Two pie charts: one topic only at different times